GnuTLS

 sudo certtool --generate-request --load-privkey private_key_file --outfile csr_file

-• To generate a self-signed certificate, do the following:
+• To generate a self-signed certificate, run the following command:

 sudo certtool --generate-self-signed --load-privkey private_key_file --outfile self_signed_certificate_file